 MP-98 Knight

 Unlike the rest of the SMGs in Helldivers 2 it lacks a laser sight.
-To make a long story short, the Knight is an ultimately unimpressive weapon because its close range DPS is the only feature it has going for it.
-However, it only carries an average 20k total damage in its reserves, so it’s unable to sustain its damage output for long.
-Furthermore, it gains a reduced amount of ammo back from ammo sources.
-Ammo boxes return a pitiful 2 mags to the Knight, while ammo resupplies give back 5.
+To make a long story short, the Knight is ultimately a flawed weapon because its close range DPS is the only feature it has going for it.
+However, it only carries an average 26k total damage in its reserves, so it’s unable to sustain its damage output for long.
 It’s low accuracy, close range DPS and light armor penetration make this an anti-bug weapon through and through.
-Compare this to the Breaker auto-shotgun family with their 35k-45k damage reserves and similar if not higher damage output, and it shows why the Knight struggles to find its niche in loadouts where close range primary DPS is required.
+Compare this to the Breaker auto-shotgun family with their 35k-50k damage reserves, similar damage output at the same ranges, and it shows why the Knight struggles to find its niche in loadouts where close range primary DPS is required.

-Verdict: A fun, but ultimately unimpressive weapon we wouldn’t recommend using on high difficulty missions.
+Verdict: A fun, but ultimately flawed weapon we wouldn’t recommend using on high difficulty missions.
 Veterans of the game doing supply backpack joyrides with it, notwithstanding.

 SMG-37 Defender

 At the time of writing, the SMG-37 Defender is the only one of the SMGs in Helldivers 2 that doesn’t come from a premium war bond/DLC.
 It can be obtained quite early on in the game, which would explain why it’s so often compared to the starting Liberator.
-On the topic of which, it deals more damage per bullet (70), but has a slower fire rate of 520.
-As a result, the Defender ultimately deals a similar amount of DPS as the Liberator.
+On the topic of which, it deals more damage per bullet (75), but has a slower fire rate of 520.
+As a result, the Defender ultimately deals a bit less DPS than the Liberator.
 The Defender holds 45 rounds and comes with 7 spare mags.
-Or, in other words, it has about 25k total damage in its reserves.
-A good amount for SMGs in Helldivers 2, and solid for primary weapons in general.
+Or, in other words, it has about 27k total damage in its reserves.
+A good amount for SMGs in Helldivers 2, and decent for primary weapons in general.
 As with all SMGs in the game, it handles quite well, but has noticeable sway even when standing still.
 Thanks to its low fire rate and recoil stats, the gun barely kicks up while firing in full auto mode.
 Despite this, it has poor accuracy, and shots can sometimes be seen landing to the left or right of the gun’s sights.

 Couple this with a basic sight with no zoom magnification, as well as a sluggish initial bullet velocity of 285 m/s, and once again don’t expect performance past 30m.
 The Defender’s low recoil makes it a decent option for those who need a primary they can use in conjunction with the Ballistic Shield stratagem.
 Its solid damage per bullet lets it two shot Devastator heads, and the shield lets the player get close enough to the bots to do so.
 Outside this niche, the Defender is just not that impressive of a weapon, if the comparisons to the Liberator didn’t give it away.
 Honestly, we can’t remember the last time we saw anyone wielding it in high level play outside the aforementioned shield niche.
 Its inaccuracy and solid damage reserves make it better at combating Terminids rather than the bots.

 Verdict: Another unimpressive weapon that would have been made irrelevant if it weren’t for its synergy with the ballistic shield.
-It’s not that bad of a weapon, it’s simply outclassed by many other guns in both an anti-bug and anti-automaton role.
+In terms of performance its outclassed by many other guns in both an anti-bug and anti-automaton role.

 Unlocked: Page 3 of the Helldivers Mobilize free war bond.